 Synthesis Verbs Sample Question Stems Potential Activities and Products create Can you design a to?
 Invent a machine to do a specific task. invent Why not compose a song about?
 Design a building to house your study. compose Can you see a possible solution to?
 Create a new product.
 Give it a name and plan a predict If you had access to all resources how would marketing campaign. plan you deal with?
 Write about your feelings in relation to construct Why don't you devise your own way to deal Write a TV show, play, puppet show, role play, song or design with? pantomime about? imagine What would happen if?
 Design a record, book, or magazine cover for? propose How many ways can you?
-Make up a new language code and write material using it. devise Can you create new and unusual uses for?
+Make up a new language code and write material using it.

+devise Can you create new and unusual uses for?
 Sell an idea. formulate Can you write a new recipe for a tasty dish?
 Devise a way to Can you develop a proposal which would Compose a rhythm or put new words to a known melody.

-Evaluation Verbs Sample Question Stems Potential activities and products judge Is there a better solution to Prepare a list of criteria to judge a show.
-Indicate priority select Judge the value of and ratings. choose Can you defend your position about?
-Conduct a debate about an issue of special interest. decide Do you think is a good or a bad thing?
-Make a booklet about five rules you see as important. justify How would you have handled?
-Convince others. debate What changes to would you recommend?
-Form a panel to discuss views, e.g. "Learning at School." verify Do you believe?
-Write a letter to advising on changes needed at argue Are you a person?
-Write a half yearly report. recommend How would you feel if?
-Prepare a case to present your view about assess How effective are? discuss What do you think about? rate - prioritize determine
+Evaluation Verbs Sample Question Stems Potential activities and products judge select choose decide justify debate Is there a better solution to Judge the value of Can you defend your position about?
+Do you think is a good or a bad thing?
+How would you have handled?
+What changes to would you recommend?
+Prepare a list of criteria to judge a show.
+Indicate priority and ratings.
+Conduct a debate about an issue of special interest.
+Make a booklet about five rules you see as important.
+Convince others.
+Form a panel to discuss views, e.g. "Learning at School." verify argue recommend assess discuss rate prioritize determine Do you believe?
+Are you a person?
+How would you feel if?
+How effective are?
+What do you think about?
+Write a letter to advising on changes needed at Write a half yearly report.
+Prepare a case to present your view about